 To start with, many lenders will want to know more about your business and how you plan to spend the money.
 This will be determined by asking you certain questions.
 Make sure you have answers for all the following:

 - What is the purpose of the loan?
-It’s not enough to say that it’s for starting or running a business.
-The bank will want to know whether the money is for vendors, refurbishment, staff costs, training new employees, expanding your business, handling litigation or anything else.
+It's not enough to say that it's for starting or running a business.
+The bank will want to know the specific need for the funds, whether it's for vendors, refurbishment, staff costs, training new employees, expanding your business, handling litigation or anything else.
 The more specific you are the better.
 You should know how you plan to spend the money before asking for a loan.

 - How much do you want to borrow and when do you need it by?
 Banks look for borrowers that have a specific amount of money and time frame in mind.
 This demonstrates that you have a clear spending plan.